 Best for Men: Osprey Raptor 10

 Perfect for mountain biking or day hikes, the Raptor is a 10L backpack designed from 210-denier, durable nylon.
 This backpack contains a lid-lock attachment for helmets, and blinker light attachment in addition to a removable roll-out tool pouch for all your hiking necessities or bike tools which must be accessed easily.
 All in all, this pack is very comfortable, featuring a ventilated shoulder strap and back panel, in additional to a sturdy structure that has an interior sleeve for a 3L bladder.
 This backpack also features side compression straps, and exterior gear carrying straps for additional trekking poles or layers.
+There is enough space to carry some gear, or to stow your sunglasses without crushing them to a pulp.
 Its dimensions are 20” x 9” x 7” and is available in red, blue, or black.
 Find here.

 CamelBak Classic Hydration Pack: Best Lightweight